jasonm/rails-js-testing-talk/slides/1_goals.md

 * Regression safety net
 * Fearless refactoring
-* Team trust

 # Presenter Notes

 * Hands: Who has made changes or refactorings to a large app?
+With / without tests?
+Valuable?